ta-data-lis/Project-Week-4-Tableau/README.md

 <a name="project-description"></a>

 ## Project Description
-For this project, we put ourselves on the shoes of a wealthy expanding hotel chain CEOs who need data support to decide the location of a new hotel to be built in Europe.
+For this project, we put ourselves on the shoes of a consulting data team who was hired by a wealthy expanding hotel chain.
+The CEOs need data support to decide the location of a new hotel to be built in Europe.
 Sleepy Hotel Group owns medium-sized (25-99 rooms) hotels all over the world that offer accomodation in the low-mid price range.
-But we are also wearing the shoes of their data team so we went to the Eurostat Tourism Database and gathered the information we needed for our analysis and to create meaningful dashboards for decision making on the new hotel's location.
+To help them, we went to the Eurostat Tourism Database and gathered the information we needed for our analysis and to create meaningful dashboards for decision making on the new hotel's location.

 <a name="criteria-/-questions"></a>

 ## Criteria / Questions
 Criteria to choose the new hotel's location:
 - Ocupation rate;
-- Changes of accomodation prices;
+- Spending on hotel accomodation;
-- Existing types of accomodation.
+- Size of the existing hotels.

 <a name="dataset"></a>